oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

        if (changed-vm-list length > 0)
           Issue a call to vdsm list command with 'long' & changed-vm-list[1] For each VM in list
+             persist all changed data in db.
-             update domxml & md5 for VM in db next
+             update hash for VM in db
+          next
        end